 Sheepish and not wanting to notice her giddy like expression, Gwen lowered her face.
 "Yes."
 She whispered.

 "Well, I hope everything goes well."
 Rachel told her.
 "I have to go take orders at the front but someone will be with you soon."

 Gwen nodded her head and lifted her gaze.
 "Alright, thanks Rachel."

 "No problem.
 Have fun."
 Rachel said with a smile before she went on her way.

 A couple minutes later another waitress came by ready to take her order, but Gwen had asked her if it was okay to wait a little bit more since she was waiting for someone.
 The waitress understood and said she would come by when she was ready.
 Although the teen remained composed on the outside, inside she was freaking out.
 It was already pass seven o'clock and Chase had yet to show up.
 At first Gwen reasoned that she was over reacting.
 Maybe he had barely left his house and was making his way right now.
 He lived the furthest away from the diner.
 But then seven o'clock soon became seven thirty and that then soon turned into eight o'clock.
 Once it was eight thirty, Gwen had lost all the patience she had.

 He stood you up.
 He was never gonna show up in the first place.
-This probably was some joke to him.
-He's probably laughing at you right now with his buddies.
+This was some joke to him.
+He's probably laughing at you right now with his soccer buddies.

 With all these thoughts running in her mind, Gwen hurriedly got out of the booth.
-The possibility that all she was thinking to be true, made her feel like a total loser.
+The possibility that all she was thinking could be true made her feel like a total loser.
 Gwen started to finally make her way towards the front to leave but the oncoming customers made her halt in her walking.
-Her heart beat picked up, and not in a good way.
+Her heart beat picked up and not in a good way.